 Gelatin is a thickener and gels whatever it’s added to (think jello).
 That’s why you always see it in recipes for gut healing gummy snacks, mousses, and puddings.
 Collagen is easily dissolved in water and can be added to liquids without thickening them.
 Though gelatin and collagen have the same benefits, I think collagen works better because it’s more readily absorbed.
 Read more about collagen vs gelatin here.

 I guinea pig myself with every supplement I recommend, and I’ve been taking this collagen supplement for about a month now, daily more or less.
 I have noticed a HUGE benefit in my skin, hair, and nails.
 I sometimes mix it with this collagen-based formula specifically designed to support joints, skin, and hair to pack an even bigger punch.
 See this post for my daily collagen recipe.

-2) Collagen is fantastic for repairing leaky gut.
+2) It’s fantastic for repairing leaky gut.
 Did you know the cells in your gut lining have a high need for the amino acids that collagen provides?
 Collagen supports healing and repair of damaged intestinal tissue, providing the nutrients and raw materials the intestinal lining needs.
 Collagen is an excellent support to a gut healing protocol and is highly recommended for anyone with IBS, IBD, or reflux/GERD.

 3) Improvement in joint mobility.
 This was the other major and very fast benefit I noticed.
 I’ve had runner’s knee in both knees for a couple years now, and it flares on and off.
 Super annoying, and it gets much worse during ski season.
 Happy to report that I had absolutely zero knee pain this past winter, and I’ve been able to keep up with my running, too.
 Collagen supports tendon and ligament health and also nourishes bones.
 Researchers are finding that collagen is excellent in treating both osteo and rheumatoid arthritis. (source)